uadmin/uadmin/docs/_build/html/_sources/system_reference.rst.txt

 .. image:: assets/userpermissiondelete.png

 Well done!
-You know now how to set the user permission to the user account, changing the access in the model and deleting the user permission.
+Now you know how to set the user permission to the user account, changing the access in the model and deleting the user permission.

 Reference
 ---------